prakher2pratyush/Jira_Rest_API/README.md

 # Jira Rest API

-POC for Jira Rest Api Authentication adn retrieval of data.
+POC for Jira Rest API Authentication and retrieval of data.